 Within DFAB HOUSE, five novel digital building processes are for the first time being transferred from research to architectural application: the In situ Fabricator, a versatile autonomous on-site construction robot; Mesh Mould, a formwork-free, robotic process for steel-reinforced concrete structures; Smart Dynamic Casting, an automated concrete slip-forming process; Smart Slab, integrated ceiling slabs fabricated with 3D-printed formwork; and Spatial Timber Assemblies, a robotically fabricated timber structure.
 Combining these novel processes in one built object makes it possible to rethink the overall planning and construction process and to exploit the advantages inherent in the digital chain of design, planning and fabrication: design flexibility, material economy, time and cost efficiencies, and improved quality control.

 Construction work begins with the implementation of the Mesh Mould technology, which received the Swiss Technology Award in 2016.
 Here, the In situ Fabricator; an autonomous and versatile construction robot designed to perform under the changing conditions of a construction site; played a role.
 A steel reinforcement mesh fabricated by the robot serves as both formwork and reinforcement for a load-bearing concrete structure.
 The result is a double-curved wall that dominates the architecture of the open-plan living and working area on the ground floor.

 The prefabricated Smart Slab was then installed atop this wall – a structurally optimised and functionally integrated ceiling slab, using formwork manufactured with large-scale 3D sand printing technology that achieves a level of complexity and precision unprecedented in building-scale concrete construction.

 Smart Dynamic Casting technology was used for the façade on the ground floor.
 This automated robotic slip-forming process produces bespoke concrete façade mullions with changing cross sections adapted to the individual structural loads of each element.

 The two upper floors, with individual rooms, are prefabricated as Spatial Timber Assemblies in ETH Zurich’s Robotic Fabrication Laboratory; the geometrically complex 3D timber units are assembled by cooperating robots.

-In addition to these five novel building processes, a prototype lightweight translucent façade system is integrated with the structure of the timber assemblies.
+In addition to these five novel digital building processes, a novel lightweight translucent façade system is integrated with the structure of the timber assemblies.
 User comfort and energy performance data related to this system will be collected and analysed during the building’s operational phase.